B.A in Legal Studies

 Overview

 A Legal Studies major is a great choice if you're curious about how laws work, why they matter, and how they affect our daily lives.
 You'll learn about things like criminal justice, civil rights, court decisions, and how rules are made and applied.
 It’s kind of like getting a behind-the-scenes look at the legal system and understanding how it connects to history, politics, and real-world issues.
 This major is perfect for students who want to go to law school or who are thinking about careers in government, the legal profession, or even law enforcement.
 You’ll build strong skills in reading, writing, thinking critically, and making persuasive arguments—tools that are useful in tons of careers, not just in law.
+If you like asking big questions, solving problems, or standing up for what's right, Legal Studies might be the right fit for you.

 Program Benefits